+This is one of my favorite shrimp recipes ever, because it has all the rich, spicy Italian flavors I crave!
 You don’t need to change much to make traditional Shrimp Fra Diavolo Whole30 and Low Carb.
 Here’s how to make it:

 - Gather your ingredients.
 You just need avocado or olive oil, shrimp, zucchini, and arrabbiata sauce.
 I prefer Rao’s, but you can doctor up your own homemade sauce with a drizzle of chili oil and some crushed red pepper.

 - Spiralize the Zucchini.
 I prefer zucchini noodles spiralized on the widest setting for a big, hearty zoodle that really stands up to the sauce.

 - Lightly saute the shrimp in a skillet for about 1 minute per side, until it turns pink in color, then set the shrimp aside.

 - Add the zucchini to the same skillet.

 - Stir in the sauce and bring to a simmer.

 - Add the shrimp back in to combine and finish cooking together.